stelzinga/MF/Management_Framework-Appendix.md

     - RACI
 ________________________________________
 ## Activities Definition (Procedure)
 Activities regroup a set of Objectives aiming at achieving, or contributing to, a specific Service.
-For each Activity define name and subsequent properties at L2 and L3 within [MGT: Organising # ACTIVITIES] as per [MGT: 99.Legend ## Activities] .

 The name of the Venture is determined by the owners of the Venture.
 It is essentially the top level of all Activities (and thus Groups) within a Venture.
 For any other Activity within the Venture, the Manager of the Venture effectively delegates the Management of the Activity to the head or Manager of said Activity.
-The result of this, is that for example details as discussed in the notes MGT: 99.Legend and MGT: 80.Tools are maintained by the Activity Manager and not the Venture Manager.
+The result of this, is that for example details as discussed the Profile are maintained by the Activity Manager and not the Venture Manager.
 Note that, as per delegation principles, the Manager of the Venture remains accountable for the performance of the Activity.
-See also [## Delegating Definition.
+See also [## Delegating].
 ________________________________________
 ## Resource Planning
 With the Tactical Plan, see [## Tactical Planning], the target Objectives are identified for 1 year (or more) including when they will be worked on.
 However, resources are not attributed to those Objectives.
 The Tactical Plan is most often designed around known Resources.
 Nevertheless, there are considerations for planning resources.